axelerant/testimonials-widget/readme.txt

 = Usage =
 1. Add and manage the quotes through the 'Testimonials' menu in the WordPress admin area
-1. To display testimonials in the sidebar, go to 'Widgets' menu and drag the 'Testimonials' widget into the desired widget area
+1. To display testimonials in the sidebar, go to 'Widgets' menu and drag the 'Testimonials Widget' into the desired widget area
-1. Configure the Testimonial Widget to select quotes and display as needed
+1. Configure the 'Testimonials Widget' to select quotes and display as needed
-1. Alternately, use the `[testimonialswidget_list]` or `[testimonialswidget_widget]` to display testimonials on a page or in a post
+1. Alternately, use the `[testimonialswidget_list]` or `[testimonialswidget_widget]` shortcodes to display testimonials on a page or in a post
-1. Or read the description for `testimonialswidget_list()` and `testimonialswidget_widget()` theme functions usage
+1. Alternately, read the FAQ for `testimonialswidget_list()` and `testimonialswidget_widget()` theme functions usage

 == Upgrade Notice ==